Tyrian-Misfits/website/content/docs/wvw/builds/engineer.md

 * Hammer 2: Electro-Whirl (Whirl Finisher = Vulnerability)

 Then, as needed, use Tool Belt F4: Defense Field (if FB stab gets cleansed or just in a pinch).

+** Pro tip:** If full stealth isn’t available or there isn’t time before combat, you can also drop Sneak Gyro followed by Hammer 2: Electro-Whirl (Whirl Finisher) upon engaging the enemy to apply blind (next attack misses).

 **Associated Specialization Choices:**